reshinto/programming_language_syntax_comparison/readme.md

     let myFunction = function() {
         do_something;
     }
-    // Function expression with arguments
+    // Function expression with parameters
     let myFunction = function(a) {
         do_something_with_a;
     }